mbr84/WishHarder/docs/flux-cycles.md

   0. `receiveSingleProject` is set as the callback.

 * `destroyProject`
-  0. invoked from delete note button `onClick`
+  0. invoked from delete project button `onClick` or when project fails
   0. `DELETE /api/projects/:id` is called.
   0. `removeProject` is set as the callback.